Ghulam Rasool Nazki: Awards and accordion

-In 1987, he became the receipent of Sahitya Akademi Award, a literary honour in India, for his poetry titled Awaz-e-dost.
+In 1987, he became the recipient of Sahitya Akademi Award, a literary honour in India, for his poetry titled Awaz-e-dost.
 He, according to Mohammad Yousuf Taing was referred to as "Jamiulkamalat".

 Death

 Nazki was suffering from colorectal cancer, and was asked to for medical treatment.
 He refused to treat his disease and died on 16 April 1998 in Srinagar, Jammu and Kashmir.
 He is buried near Kathi Darwaza.